-Stephen Mooser: I sell on Amazon and CreateSpace as print-on-demand in paperback.
+Stephen Mooser: I sell on Amazon as print-on-demand in paperback.
 I have sold a few copies at conferences, but not that many.

 So far, it looks as though adult genre fiction, particularly romance, has fared best in the self-publishing landscape, though there are exceptions (as shown by John and Jennifer Churchman, Beth Reekles, and Amanda Hocking, among others).
 Do you think we’ll see more such success stories among self-published children’s books down the road, or does this depend entirely on the targeted audience, format, and publishing plan?

 Zetta Elliott: It depends on how you define “success.”
 I’m an advocate for community-based publishing that puts people over profits.
 But if you’re talking about sales, then I do think we’ll see more success stories as more marginalized writers realize that self-publishing is their only option.
 Most kid lit awards accept indie submissions; if a self-published book wins a major award, that might also change perceptions.

 Brent Hartinger: There will always been exceptions, but yeah, self-publishing has become almost exclusively romance, with a bit of paranormal too, and a few other extremely popular genres.